-Email: wfc.br.daycamp@gmail.com

-Phone: 724-374-8848

-The Norwin Elks is located on Sandy Hill Road which runs next to the turnpike in Manor.
-Parking at the Elks is limited to staff and walkers.
+Camp Tenacharison 332 Boy Scout Camp Road Smithton, PA 15479 Contact Info Email: wfc.br.daycamp@gmail.com Phone: 724-374-8848

+Camp Tenacharison is located on Boy Scout Camp Road, approx. 1.5 miles from Rt.
+981. Parking is very limited, and will be reserved for staff and walkers.
 It is best to carpool due to the limited number of parking spaces.
 We do not provide transportation to or from camp.